djupudga/crustomize/docs/getting-started.md

 ```

 Then copy the relevant executable from `dist/` to your `$PATH`, or, if you
-are on a linux machine you should be able to run `make install`
+are on an Intel/AMD linux machine you should be able to run `make install`

 Test the installation by running `crustomize --help`.